email tracker

 Complete

-The final Complete Email button can then be pressed and the Email Phase status is updated to Complete.
-This email doesn’t go away completely however, as it is important to keep a record of previous sends for future reference.
-Many emails the Mar-Comm team works on are yearly efforts so having a past record helps us determine content and strategy for the next time we work on a specific project.
+The Complete Email button can then be pressed and the Email Phase status is updated to Complete.
+This email doesn’t go away completely however, as it is important to keep a record of previous sends for future campaign creation reference.
+Many emails the Mar-Comm team works on are annual efforts so having a past record helps us determine content and strategy for the next time we work on a specific project.